kubermatic/docs/content/kubelb/v1.1/installation/management-cluster/_index.en.md

 ## Installation for KubeLB manager

-{{% notice warning %}} In case if Gateway API needs to be disabled for the cluster.
-Please set `kubelb.disableGatewayAPI` to `true` in the `values.yaml`.
-This is required otherwise due to missing CRDs, kubelb will not be able to start. {{% /notice %}}
+{{% notice warning %}} In case if Gateway API needs to be enabled for the cluster.
+Please set `kubelb.disableGatewayAPI` to `false` in the `values.yaml`.
+Gateway API has been disabled by default as due to missing Gateway API CRDs the controller will crash and won't start. {{% /notice %}}

 {{< tabs name="KubeLB Manager" >}}
 {{% tab name="Enterprise Edition" %}}